shyneforce/audio-analysis/docs/guides/DIY_CallRecognizersUsingAP.md

 **NOTE:** You are able to build a working DIY Call Recognizer with a few (even one) example/training call(s).
 A machine learning algorithm requires typically 100 true and false examples.
 The price you (as an ecologist) pay for this simplicity is that you have to exercise some of the "intelligence" that would be exercised by the machine learning algorithm.
 That is, you must select calls and set parameter values that reflect the variability of the target calls and also reflect the relative costs of FP and FN errors.

-## H: Seven Stages to Building a DIY Call Recognizer
+## G: Seven Stages to Building a DIY Call Recognizer

 **Stage 1:** Select several one-minute recordings that contain typical examples of your target call.
 It is also desirable that the background acoustic events in you chosen recordings are representative of the intended operational environment.
 If this is difficult, one trick to try is to play examples of your target call through a loud speaker in a location that is similar to your intended operational enviornment.
 You can then record the calls using your intended Acoustic Recording Unit (ARU).